elderguardian/leonie/docs/index.md

     volumes:
       - ./env:/usr/src/app/.env
 ```
-> [!CAUTION]
-> When using docker, you have to register the commands of your app manually!
+> ⚠️ When using docker, you have to register the commands of your app manually!